-Loosen the locknut at each end of the swingarm, and then loosen the axle put
+Loosen the locknut at each end of the swingarm, and then loosen the axle nut.

 - 1. Axle nut

 - 2. Locknut

 - 2. To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
 To loosen the drive chain. turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
-If the drive chain slack is more than 58.0 mm (2.28 in), the chain can damage the frame, swingarm, and other parts.
-To prevent
+If distance A is more than 58.0 mm (2.28 in), the chain can damage the frame, swingarm, and other parts.
+To prevent this from

-this from occurring, keep the drive chain slack within the specified limits.
-[ECA17791]
+occurring, keep the drive chain slack within the specified limits.